What's Behind Declining Economic Dynamism?

 Conclusion

 The US used to be a beacon of free market capitalism, but free markets need rules of the game to keep them free.
-Unfortunately, somewhere along the way policy makers and regulators started to conflate market friendly policies and regulations with business friendly ones, and these are more geared towards safeguarding existing companies rather than creating a level playing field for all and safeguarding competition and new firm entries.
+Unfortunately, somewhere along the way policy makers and regulators started to conflate market-friendly policies and regulations with business-friendly ones, and these are more geared towards safeguarding existing companies rather than creating a level playing field for all and safeguarding competition and new firm entries.

-We're all paying the price of this when more effort is geared towards regulatory capture, lobbying and other forms of rent seeking behavior and limits to competition.
-While insiders reap the rewards, the the economy at large pays the price in the form of reduced economic dynamism, entrepreneurship and a loss of economic freedom.
+We're all paying the price of this when more effort is geared towards regulatory capture, lobbying and other forms of rent-seeking behavior and limits to competition.
+While insiders reap the rewards, the economy at large pays the price in the form of reduced economic dynamism, entrepreneurship and a loss of economic freedom.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.